 Not My Circus, Not My Monkeys

 ‘Not my circus, not my monkeys’ is a translation of a Polish proverb, used when one can look back on a former partner and relationship, whilst safe in the knowledge that they are now someone else’s problem.
 When a relationship is over, it’s over, right?
 Well it is, unless you are dealing with a narcissist.
-After many moons and whole years of freeing myself from the grip of one, would you believe it, just like Michael Myers in Halloween, he is back for a third attempt.
+After many moons and whole years of freeing myself from the grip of one, would you believe it, he is back for a third attempt.
 His efforts to get some supply have become just plain embarrassing, because the world has moved on; except him.
 I am not the same person he once thought he knew, nor do I have the same perspectives or trigger points.
 Yet there he is, still trying the same tired old tricks.
 Square pegs into round holes.
 Wasn’t it Freud who defined insanity as doing the same thing over again and expecting different results?

 Narcissists like to play this game.
 They love to play the victim of their previous relationships.
 They will attempt to get their new target to feel sorry for them.
 The more they can convince the new target how awful a person their ex was, the more the new target will try to prove that they are nothing like the ex.
 Classic manipulation tactics.
 The new target will want to prove they are the very person that the narcissist deserves and can provide the right kind of love that the “poor” narcissist has been searching for.
 The new target may think that they have just struck gold.
 Little do they know.
 It’ll be the same new target who will tell anyone who will listen that they are perfectly okay with the extradyadic behaviour of the narcissist and who will get weirdly enraged that the narcissist has been rejected.
 How dare I. His reappearance will no doubt be explained away as being part of a perfectly constructed and co-created plan.
 Of course it is…denial and delusion are fantastic bedfellows when trying to save face and justify why you’re clinging onto a fantasy.
 The term codependent springs to mind.